imounish/imounish.github.io/_posts/2020-07-24-star-wars-org-trilogy.md

 <div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/3ofSB4uhagGiWdSVbi" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-Everyone Star Wars nerd certainly loves a lightsaber !
+Every Star Wars nerd certainly loves a lightsaber !
 Well, I'm no exception !

 * **Millenium Falcon**:
 Who doesn't love the most iconic spaceship that can do the Kessel run in less than twelve parsecs (That's what he said (:P).) ??
 It's like home to Han Solo and Chewbacca duo.
 Its freakishly fast, and delivering when needed (yeah, sometimes it doesn't).